GarbhanK/gin-books-api/README.md

 - [ ] see if I can/need to write tests for the Firestore/Postgres interfaces
     - mock the sdk interfaces?
 - [ ] see if I should move database tests into the database module
-- [ ] Have it so multiple db endpoints can be selected
+- [x] Have it so multiple db endpoints can be selected
     - have the same data be inserted to Postgres & MemoryDB at the same time
     - use channels with separate queues to split messages between them
+- [ ] Integration testing with go test containers: https://golang.testcontainers.org/quickstart/

+This project demonstrates both idiomatic Go CRUD API patterns and advanced Go concurrency.
+Writing to multiple DBs concurrently using Go channels and goroutines is deliberately implemented for demonstration, with error handling and discussion of consistency tradeoffs clearly documented.
+In a production system, transactional guarantees would be handled via distributed transactions or compensating logic; here, the focus is on illustrating Go's concurrency primitives within an API service